-- b.
-Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - c.
-Exposure, or rights, to variable returns from its involvement with the investee, and - d.
+- a.
+Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - b.
+Exposure, or rights, to variable returns from its involvement with the investee, and - c.
 The ability to use its power over the investee to affect its returns.